tylertitsworth/5th-age-srd/Classes/Necromancer.md

 **Target:** You or a nearby ally

 **Effect:** The target spends a recovery and gains temporary hit points equal to the recovery roll.
-Until the end of the battle, whenever the target is hit by an attack, protective spirits deal negative energy damage equal to the spell level to the attacker.
+Until the end of the battle, whenever the target is hit by an attack, protective spirits deal necrotic damage equal to the spell level to the attacker.

 #### Champion Feat